lcvisser/lcvisser.github.io/_posts/2021-06-15-python-enums.md

 3 errors generated.
 ```

-There are two diffierent errors:
+There are two different errors:
  - `FOO` and `BAR` are defined twice in an enumeration.
  - `enum T` is defined twice.